uchan21/uchan21/README.md

 <br>

 # Hi!!
 I'm Uchan Jung.
 Nice to meet You😊
-### I was born and live in Korea republic and I am a student at Sejong Univ in Korea republic.
+### I was born and live in Korea republic. and I am a student at Sejong Univ
 **If you want to contact me, Click the ICON**

 <div style="display:flex; flex-direction:row;">